rixx/speedslides/slides.md

 # AI

 <!--
-no time to talk about AI and Copilot and how it makes learning harder. talk to me in the hallway track.
+I wish I had time to talk about AI and Copilot and how they make the deep, deliberate kind of learning harder, by making the shallow kind easier.
+But no time – if you want to talk about that, find me later.
 -->

 ---